Harlock watched the feline lead her black riding bird into one corner of the dimly lit castle hall and pull out her curved sword again.

 She held the tip of her sword under his chin.
 ‘Fight me.’

 ‘I will slice you if you don’t.’

 ‘I don’t want to fight you and accidentally hurt you!’

 She smiled.
-‘Yeah, I noticed.’ she said and put her sword back, then turned to enter the castle again.
-‘I guess you’re interesting enough to travel the world with.’
+‘Yeah, I noticed.’ she said, put her sword away, then turned to enter the castle again.
+‘I guess you’re interesting enough to travel around the world with.’

 He stared after her.
 ‘Wait, you want to?
 You’re not messing with me again?’